Ezequiel92/GalaxyInspector/docs/src/api/analysis/utilities.md

 # General utilities

-These functions are only used internally, and depend on the particulars of the simulation code (e.g. units).
+These functions are used internally and none are exported.

+These functions depend on the particulars of the simulation code (e.g. units).
-Here you can find several auxiliary functions to interact with the simulation data.

-None of these functions are exported.

 ---